Los Angeles Clippers 2024-25 NBA Championship Betting Odds

 Los Angeles Clippers NBA Betting Lines

-The LA Clippers are 51-31 straight up, 38-44 against the spread, and 38-44 over/under the total.
-Late on, LA has covered three out of their last nine games.
-While the Clippers have gone under the total in five of its previous eight matchups.
-LA is 4th in the Western Conference playoff standings.
-LA is six games behind the Oklahoma City Thunder in the Western Conference playoff race.
+As the All-Star break approaches, the LA Clippers are 28-21 straight up, 29-19-1 against the spread, and 20-29 over/under the total.
+LA is 6th in the Western Conference playoff standings.
+LA is 11.5 games behind the Oklahoma City Thunder in the Western Conference playoff race.

-SF Kawhi Leonard leads the Clippers with 23.7 points and 6.1 rebounds per game.
-He is a 2-time NBA champion, 2-time NBA Finals MVP, and 6-time NBA All-Star, including this season.
+Last year, SF Kawhi Leonard led the Clippers with 23.7 points and 6.1 rebounds per game.
+He is a two-time NBA champion, two-time NBA Finals MVP, and six-time NBA All-Star, including last season.
+So far this season, Leonard is averaging 16.4 points per game.

-Tyronn Lue has been head coach of the Clippers since 2020.
+Tyronn Lue has been the head coach of the Clippers since 2020.
 He is best known as the head coach of the 2016 NBA champion Cleveland Cavaliers.
-His career record is 312-217 in the regular season and 52-33 in the playoffs.
+Lue is 312-217 in the regular season and 54-37 in the playoffs.

 Season-by-Season Record (Last 6)